Credit Card Chargebacks Explained: What Merchants Need to Know

 Traditional card networks such as American Express and Discover are no longer the only options for merchants accepting payments online.
 As eCommerce has grown, the number of payment options has proliferated.
 The growing popularity of Buy Now, Pay Later and digital wallets are great alternatives that provide more flexibility.

-How To Combat Credit Card Chargebacks
+How to Combat Credit Card Chargebacks

 What Merchants Should Do When They’re Hit With a Chargeback